-(c) The meetings of the organizations of the Communist Party must devote their time, along with the routine work of the Party, mainly to the consideration of the open work, especially that in the LPP.
+c) The meetings of the organizations of the Communist Party must devote their time, along with the routine work of the Party, mainly to the consideration of the open work, especially that in the LPP.
 By this method these meetings must be made live actions.
-No duplication of work with the LPP must be done, but the best methods of carrying out the directions of the party must be prepared.
+No duplication of work with the LPP must be done, but the best methods of carrying out the directions of the Party must be prepared.

-(d) The legal press must be exploited to the fullest extent for Communist propaganda and agitation.
+d) The legal press must be exploited to the fullest extent for Communist propaganda an agitation.

-(e) The Official Organ of the Communist Party, published regularly, should be devoted to the discussion of tactical and organizational questions of the CP and of the Communist International, as well as comprising the entire membership of the CP.
+e) The Official Organ of the Communist Party [The Communist], published regularly, should be devoted to the discussion of tactical and organizational questions of the CP and of the Communist International.
+Its readers must be recruited from sympathizers, as well as comprising the entire membership of the CP.

-(f) Illegal leaflets must be published only if all legal possibilities are exhausted or if special reasons make it advisable.
+f) Illegal leaflets must be published only if all legal possibilities are exhausted or if special reasons make advisable.

 III.
-Program of the LPP.
+Program of LPP.